Skin Surgery & Scar Revision

 Skin lumps are areas of abnormal raised skin or swelling under the skin.
 Some lumps can be hard, some soft.
 Some are adhered to the skin, or even in the skin, while others may be moveable under the skin.
 A skin lump that is increasing in size, causes pain, or has a change in appearance, will need medical assessment.
 You may want to consider a biopsy or removal.

-Moles appear as small skin growths, and are most often darker than the surrounding skin.
+Moles appear as small skin growths and are most often darker than the surrounding skin.
 Moles may change in appearance over time.
 They can increase in size, become darker in pigmentation, or have a change in texture.
 Some moles can turn cancerous.
 Others may even be skin cancer that appears like a mole.
-If your mole shows a change in character, or if you have a new pigmented growth, you may want to consider medical assessment or removal for histological test.
+If your mole shows a change in character, or if you have a new pigmented growth, you may want to consider medical assessment and consult doctor on mole removal.

 Warts and Skin Tags

 Warts and skin tags are small bumps of skin that can occur in areas which cause irritation or inconvenience.
 For example, warts or skin tags can appear on the neck, which can get caught in clothing or cause embarrassment if numerous and unsightly.

 Surgical excision of small skin lumps can be carried out under local anaesthesia as a day surgery procedure.
 This procedure involves making a small cut in the skin to completely remove the entire lump.
 Depending on what the lump is, a small sliver of skin may need to be removed together with the lump to ensure complete removal.

 A topical anaesthetic cream can first be applied to minimize the pain from injection of local anaesthesia.
 You will not feel any pain during the surgery.
 Depending on your needs, and where the lump is taken out from, you can even return to work on the same day.
 There is minimal downtime involved except to allow the wound to heal.